Physics-24/Motion1/docs/group-problems.md

 **If your group needs help:**
     - During the first two weeks: "Ask the host for help" through Zoom
-    -
+    - In person: raise your hand; the Grutors and Professors will be on the lookout

 **At 9:15 am**, whatever you have, start upload process:
 + To upload On Gradescope
     - Submit then "Add Group Members" - [see Gradescope Help on Group Submissions](https://help.gradescope.com/article/m5qz2xsnjy-student-add-group-members){:target="_blank"} - if you do not add group members, no one gets credit (including you!)
-+ Graded on a "good-faith" effort -- we expect everyone to get 100% -- whatever you submit you will receive feedback on, so there's incentive for you to try your best
++ Graded on a "good-faith" effort -- whatever you submit you will receive feedback on, so there's incentive for you to try your best.

 Solutions for the group problems are made available at noon.
 We strongly recommend that you check your answers and understanding of these group problems (and any grader feedback) before attempting the "Timed Solo Problems" at the end of each week.